lightbend/config/README.md

    object.
 For consistency, if there's "array concatenation" within one value, maybe objects should also be able to merge within one value.)
- - "delete": allow deleting a field, which is slightly different from setting it to null (deletion allows fallback to values in the environment, for example).
-This could be done using the same syntax as `include`, potentially.
-It is not a backward-compatible change though.
-Also, not sure it's useful.
- - substitutions with fallbacks; this could be something like `${foo.bar,baz,null}` where it would look up `foo.bar`, then `baz`, then finally fall back to null.
-One question is whether entire nested objects would be allowed as fallbacks.
-This feature may not really be needed because you can just list the key multiple times instead: `a=null,a=${?baz},a=${?foo.bar}` So this may not be useful enough.

 ## Rationale